BayesWatch/reliable-train/HYPERBAND.md

 could make an optional argument that would do this.
 Then, your `run_identity` function just needs to find the `--model` argument and return it as a string.
-7. It takes configuration settings as positional arguments on the command line.
-And it takes as many as are produced by `get_config`.
+7. It takes `config_id` as the first positional argument on the command line.
 8. It saves the model it's currently training after training for a given number of epochs and this model is saved to a file that is unique *for that configuration setting*.